 MODULE I—MCAT & APPLICATION PREP

-Each learner will receive online access to an MCAT course, which must be completed before the start of the on-campus portion of the program.
-The on-campus sessions includes three and a half hours of MCAT daily instruction for eight weeks from The Princeton Review.
+Each learner will receive online access to an MCAT course, which must be completed before the start of the of the program.
+The sessions includes three and a half hours of MCAT daily instruction for eight weeks from The Princeton Review.
 This enables learners to complete a full MCAT preparation course and take weekly diagnostic exams during the program.
 Learners have an opportunity to participate in a Mock Interview Day and have their questions about the admissions process answered by the U of M Medical School Office of Admissions.
 Additionally, learners will have access to a writing consultant to assist with their Curriculum Vitae, personal statements, and essays.
-They will also have the opportunity for clinical shadowing.

 MODULE II— HEALTH EQUITY AND DISPARITIES